jyshin0926/audio_retrieval/README.md

-Developing Audio Retrieval model based on ONE-PEACE and feature fusion strategy
+Developing Audio Retrieval model based on a large multimodal model and feature fusion strategy